scratchblox/scratchblox.github.io-old/CODE_OF_CONDUCT.md

 ## Disclaimer
 If Something isn't explictly stated in the Code of Conduct, it does NOT mean it is allowed/disallowed.
 If in doubt, contact a Moderator or Manager.

+## Appendix A: Usage Permission for Other Projects
+Anyone is free to use this Code of Conduct in there project under the terms of the <a href = "https://github.com/scratchblox/scratchblox.github.io/blob/main/LICENSE"> BSD 3-Clause License </a>.

+### Credit
+@UltraCube100 is the main creator of this code of conduct. @Turtle84375 Corrected some stuff in the Code of Conduct, to make it easier to understand.